Omaha hosts Mullins and Denver

 Denver Pioneers (9-3) at Omaha Mavericks (4-8)

-The Pioneers have gone 3-2 away from home.
-Denver ranks seventh in the Summit with 30.7 rebounds per game led by Tyree Corbett averaging 8.8.
+The Pioneers are 3-2 on the road.
+Denver ranks seventh in college basketball scoring 42.2 points per game in the paint led by Touko Tainamo averaging 10.0.

-The Mavericks and Pioneers face off Monday for the first time in Summit play this season.
+The Mavericks and Pioneers meet Monday for the first time in conference play this season.

-TOP PERFORMERS: Marquel Sutton is shooting 54.4% and averaging 12.4 points for the Mavericks.
-Frankie Fidler is averaging 11.3 points over the last 10 games for Omaha.
+TOP PERFORMERS: Luedtke is shooting 87.5% from beyond the arc with 2.3 made 3-pointers per game for the Mavericks, while averaging 7.7 points.
+Marquel Sutton is shooting 54.4% and averaging 12.4 points over the past 10 games for Omaha.

-Tommy Bruner is averaging 15.8 points and 4.6 assists for the Pioneers.
-Mullins is averaging 12.3 points over the last 10 games for Denver.
+Tommy Bruner is shooting 37.0% from beyond the arc with 1.7 made 3-pointers per game for the Pioneers, while averaging 15.8 points and 4.6 assists.
+Mullins is shooting 59.8% and averaging 12.3 points over the past 10 games for Denver.

 LAST 10 GAMES: Mavericks: 4-6, averaging 67.7 points, 28.7 rebounds, 12.0 assists, 6.2 steals and 4.1 blocks per game while shooting 44.9% from the field.
 Their opponents have averaged 75.8 points per game.